-Have you thought about becoming a walk leader and participating in the 2019 Eastbourne and Lewes Walk Fest?
-Perhaps you’ve lead a walk before and want to put it on again this year, or you have a great idea for a fun new walk that you want to share with your fellow walking enthusiasts.
+Have you thought about becoming a walk leader and participating in the Eastbourne and Lewes Walk Fest?
+Perhaps you’ve lead a walk before and want to put it on again, or you have a great idea for a fun new walk that you want to share with your fellow walking enthusiasts.
 This page will give you all the information you need to know.
 If you have any other questions or need a bit of help creating your walk, just Contact Us and we will get back in touch.

 Thinking of putting on an event for the festival?

 The Eastbourne and Lewes Walk Fest centres around a jam-packed programme of different walks of all intensities suitable for everyone, however the festival aims to bring organisations together to put on events throughout the Eastbourne and Lewes areas to promote all things Health & Wellbeing.
 Whether it’s an event to educate on the health benefits of walking, or a talk about marine conservation, let us know what you’re planning and we can work together to make it a reality.

 What do you need to become a Walk Leader?

 Being a walk leader is easy.
 Here are some key points to help you understand.